MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

           DEF.SG man REL PROG:PS3G:carrying:A2PL
           'the man that you're carrying'

 Agents cannot be directly relativized.
 In order to relativize an agent, it must first be promoted to the role of subject by rendering the verb in the antipassive voice.
-The patient, which is no longer indexed on the verb, can optionally be expressed as an oblique argument.
+The object, which is no longer indexed on the verb, can optionally be expressed as an oblique argument.

     (A.#) ??? ??? ??? ??????? (??? ???)
           ???    ???  ??? ???????            (??? ???)